mauroservienti/milestone.github.io/_posts/2019-06-19-i-built-a-thing-well-two.md

 > ~~Note: The `EnableAttributeRouting` will soon be renamed to `UseAttributeRouting`~~ renamed in v0.0.5.
 >
-> For more information on the little NServiceBus community feature head to: <https://github.com/mauroservienti/NServiceBus.AttributeRouting>
+> For more information on this little community feature head to: <https://github.com/mauroservienti/NServiceBus.AttributeRouting>

 ## I got carried away...